External Network Penetration Testing

 However, there is an element of risk for any form of penetration testing, network, or vulnerability scanning, so we will enquire as to any legacy, sensitive or business critical services during scoping to ensure that extra care is taken to minimise any potential impact.

-However, we would recommend testing after any significant infrastructure changes, new service deployments, or following any security incidents.
+External network testing should be performed annually at minimum.
+We would recommend additional testing after significant infrastructure changes, new service deployments, or following any security incidents.

 Yes, external network pentesting is a requirement for PCI DSS under section 11.4.
 Like internal network pentesting, coverage of the internet-facing infrastructure should be included as part of the wider assessment.